arastoob/fs-bench/README.md

   thread pool that replay the processes in parallel.

 ## Run
-To run the strace-parser, execute the following command:
+To run FS-Bench, execute the following command:
 <br />
 <pre>
 cargo run --release -- -n {the-system-name} -m {mount-path} -o {path-to-output-file} -p {log-result-path} -b {bench-mode} [options]
 </pre>

 As mentioned earlier, FS-Bench can benchmark more than one file system in a run.
-For example, for benchmarking three file systems with names _fs1_, _fs2_, _fs3_:
+For example, for benchmarking three file systems with names fs1, fs2, fs3:
 <br />
 <pre>
 cargo run --release -- -n fs1 -m {mount-path-of-fs1} -n fs2 -m {mount-path-of-fs2} -n fs3 -m {mount-path-of-fs3} -o {path-to-output-file} -p {log-result-path} -b {bench-mode} [options]
 </pre>

 ## Outputs
-In addition to the plots shown as [examples](#example) before, FS-Bench generates `.csv` files including the detailed statistics about the benchmark results, that are logged in the path specified by the `-p` input argument.
+In addition to the plots shown as [examples](#example) before, FS-Bench generates `.csv` files, including the detailed statistics about the benchmark results, that are logged in the path specified by the `-p` input argument.
 Also, in the trace replay mode, FS-Bench outputs statistics about the operation times per each process to `.txt` files.
-As example is shown bellow, that is a portion of such a file:
+An example is shown below, that is a portion of such a file:
 <pre>
 919117
     114 Read         212.587 us   (0.1516 %  of total time)